harrisonmmiller/auto-annotated-portfolio/content/pages/projects/project-two.md

 client: Awesome client
 description: >-
   As a producer, I managed budgeting, securing equipment rentals, coordinating the cast and crew logistics, and overseeing the hiring process.
+Being able to ensure smooth day to day operations while being able to solve problems quickly on and off set,
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg